 Atma is also known as “Awareness.”
 It is this awareness that is responsible for the “I” consciousness in all beings, which is called “Aham.”
 When this “Aham” identifies itself with the body, it becomes Ahamkara.
 This is the false “I” and not the real “I.” What hides the Atma always, is the [human] mind.14

-But fortunately, as we purify our mind, body, and feelings through further self-discipline, serene feelings, pure thoughts, a pure diet, and selfless service to others, we will gradually become aware that we are really an outpouring of divinity itself.
-And as we steadily approach the purity of perfect self-mastery we will realize, and finally know through direct experience, that we are One with GOD.
-This why Ramana Maharshi says:
+But fortunately, as we purify our mind, body and feelings through further self-discipline, serene feelings, pure intentions, a pure diet and selfless service to others, we will gradually become aware that we are really an outpouring of divinity itself.
+And as we steadily approach the purity of perfect self-mastery we will realize and finally know through direct experience that we are One with GOD.
+This is why Ramana Maharshi says:

 The “Self” itself is “I,” the “Self” itself is GOD.15